A Guide to Healthcare Management Jobs

 The coronavirus pandemic has highlighted the importance of a strong healthcare system led by innovative and strategic healthcare leaders.
 The healthcare industry requires leaders in key health management jobs and roles who are able to adapt to the constantly changing healthcare landscape and navigate their teams through any challenges that arise.

 While a solid clinical background in healthcare is required, it does not fully equip healthcare leaders with the strategic thinking and decision-making skillset they need to drive sustainable growth for their institution or department.
 Increasing business efficiency, improving systems and ways of working, delivering a positive patient experience, and championing the needs of their teams are all requirements of modern-day healthcare leaders.
-All of these skills are taught as part of the University of Adelaide’s Master in Business Administration (Health Management) which teaches management and leadership skills through a healthcare lens.
+All of these skills are taught as part of the University of Adelaide's Master in Business Administration (Health Management) which teaches business administration, healthcare management, and leadership skills through a healthcare lens.

 Several key healthcare management jobs typically prefer those with postgraduate degrees such as an MBA which equip healthcare leaders with the skills and confidence needed to successfully manage modern-day healthcare challenges.